ocochard/netbenches/doc/README.md

 List of prerequisit:
 * One server with netmap compliant NIC as packet generator/receiver under FreeBSD with netmap pkt-gen compiled (found under /usr/src/tools/tools/netmap)
 * One server as Device under Test (DUT).
-For using multiple DUT configuration set or multiple firmware image, it need to run nanobsd based system (like BSDRP).
+For using multiple DUT configuration set or multiple firmware image, it needs to run nanobsd based system (like BSDRP).
 * One server for running theses script (it can be the same as the packet generator/receiver)

 [More details for seting-up a physical network lab here](http://bsdrp.net/documentation/examples/setting_up_a_forwarding_performance_benchmark_lab).